 The South African Constitution grants official status to eleven languages and regards all these languages as assets that should be used as a means of developing human potential.
-The Constitution determines that everyone has the right to receive education at public education facilities in the official language or languages of their choice, where that is reasonably practicable.
+The Constitution determines that no-one may be discriminated against unfairly on prohibited grounds.
+It further determines that everyone has the right to receive education at public education facilities in the official language or languages of their choice, taking into account equity, practicability and the need to redress the results of past racially discriminatory laws and practices.

-The Language Policy aims to increase equitable access to SU for all students and staff.
+The Language Policy aims to increase equitable access to SU for all students and staff, and to ensure that language practices facilitate pedagogically sound teaching and learning.